Do you feel a Headache and Fatigue even if you wear glasses??

 Yes, change in the prescription can be the main reason behind this but what if the prescription has been recently reviewed or is the same as glass.

-Interpupillary distance ( IPD ) might be the reason which can play the significant role which leads to these symptoms.
+Interpupillary distance ( IPD ) might be the reason which can play a significant role which leads to these symptoms.

 Especially if you are having a high prescription for astigmatism, incorrect pupillary distance (PD) can affect your well being.
-Notable incorrect PD can cause headache, Nausea, fatigue and blurry vision.
-While the small error in PD with a complex prescription might give you headache sometimes.
+Notable incorrect PD can cause headache, nausea, fatigue and blurry vision.
+While the small error in PD with a complex prescription might give you a headache sometimes.

-However, it’s easy to measure the IPD and validate when measured by eye care professional we will not discuss about it.
+However, it’s easy to measure the IPD and validate when measured by an eye care professional we will not discuss it.

-Ophthalmic lens is having to change optical properties depending on where you look through it and light will not focus on the region where it should fall to have sharper and clearer vision if the optical center is not aligned with IPD.
-When the optical center is not alligned with IPD this bent rays of light falls on the retina and then the problem starts occuring.
-The visual cortex in our brain is working overtime to fix this bent rays or visual signals.
+The ophthalmic lens is having to change optical properties depending on where you look through it and light will not focus on the region where it should fall to have a sharper and clearer vision if the optical centre is not aligned with IPD.
+When the optical centre is not aligned with IPD these bent rays of light falls on the retina and then the problem starts occurring.
+The visual cortex in our brain is working overtime to fix these bent rays or visual signals.